 Principles of Microeconomics

-This course studies issues of economic choice, economic efficiency, and social welfare.
-The course presents theories of consumer and producer behavior and shows how these theories can be used to predict the consequences of individual, business, and government actions.
-Topics covered include opportunity cost, the gains from trade, supply and demand analysis, and price controls; consumer choice; production and cost; product pricing, market structure, monopoly power, and government regulation; resource conservation, and pollution.
-This course is required of students who major in economics.
+This course studies issues of economic choice, economic efficiency and social welfare.
+The course presents theories of consumer and producer behavior and shows how these theories can be used to predict the consequences of individual, business and government actions.
+Topics covered include opportunity cost; the gains from trade, supply and demand analysis, and price controls; consumer choice; production and cost; product pricing, market structure, monopoly power and government regulation; and resource conservation and pollution.
+This course is required for economics majors and offered every fall semester.